Understanding vSphere Auto Deploy Stateless Caching and Stateful Installs (2032881)

 Note: For more information, see the vSphere Installation and Setup Guide.
 This guide contains definitive information.
 If there is a discrepancy between the guide and the article, assume the guide is correct.

-- Auto Deploy Stateless Caching – This feature allows you to cache the host's image locally on the host or on a network drive and continue to provision the host with Auto Deploy
+- Auto Deploy Stateless Caching – This feature allows you to cache the host's image locally and continue to provision the host with Auto Deploy

 - Auto Deploy Stateful Installs – This feature allows you to install hosts over the network without setting up a complete PXE boot infrastructure.
 After the initial network boot, these hosts boot like other hosts on which ESXi has been installed.